 Financial disclosure / Acknowledgements

 The authors have no personal, academic or financial associations or financial involvement in an organisation or an entity with a financial interest in or financial conflict with the subject matter or materials discussed in the manuscript.
+No writing assistance has been used in the creation of the manuscript.

+Steve – may wish to add your funding here too.

-No writing assistance has been used in the creation of the manuscript.C.E.J. has received funding from the IMmunising PRegnant women and INfants neTwork (IMPRINT), funded by the GCRF Networks in Vaccines Research and Development, which was co-funded by the MRC and BBSRC; the National Vaccine Program Office (NVPO) and Bill & Melinda Gates Foundation, Grant OPP1119788, Global Alignment of Immunization Safety Assessment in pregnancy (GAIA).
+C.E.J. has received funding from the IMmunising PRegnant women and INfants neTwork (IMPRINT), funded by the GCRF Networks in Vaccines Research and Development, which was co-funded by the MRC and BBSRC; the National Vaccine Program Office (NVPO) and Bill & Melinda Gates Foundation, Grant OPP1119788, Global Alignment of Immunization Safety Assessment in pregnancy (GAIA).
 CEJ is an investigator for clinical trials performed on behalf of the University of Southampton and University Hospital Southampton NHS Trust, UK, sponsored by vaccine manufacturers, including Novavax, GSK and Janssen.
 She has received no personal funding for these activities.

 Figure 1.
 BCG training-induced phenotype changes in monocytes and NK cells.
 BCG training of human monocytes (top) or NK cells (bottom) in vitro or by vaccination increases their surface marker expression and cytokine production in response to heterologous antigen stimulation [36, 47].
 In monocytes, these changes are regulated by metabolic shift from oxidative phosphorylation to glycolysis and histone modifications [42], with increased frequency of permissive H3K4me3 and reduced presence of inhibitory H3K9me3 at the promoters of cytokine, receptor and metabolic pathway component encoding genes [36-38, 42, 46].
 The left side of the diagram depicts model innate immune cells prior to the BCG training and the right side – post training.
 Enhanced cytokine production post-training is indicated by arrows.
 Heterologous microorganism – secondary, non-mycobacterial infectious agent, ATP – adenosine triphosphate, EGF – epidermal growth factor, IFNγ – interferon gamma, IL-1β – interleukin 1 beta, IL-6 – interleukin 6, mTOR – mammalian target of rapamycin, PDGF-AB/BB – platelet derived growth factor AB/BB, TLR4 – Toll-like receptor 4, TNFα – tumour necrosis factor alpha.
 H3K4me3 – trimethylation of lysine at position 4 on histone 3, H3K9me3 – trimethylation of lysine at position 9 on histone 3; + BCG – in vitro or in vivo cell training with BCG.